Maximum entropy distributions on graphs: Proofs of main results

 \subsubsection{Proof of Theorem~\ref{Thm:MLEAlgFiniteDisc}}

-We follow the outline of the proof of~\cite[Theorem~1.5]{Chatterjee}.
+We follow the outline of the proof of~\cite[Theorem~1.5]{Chatterjee}, omitting straightforward verifications.
 We first present the following properties of the mean function $\mu(t)$ and the Jacobian matrix of the function $\varphi$~\eqref{Eq:VarphiFiniteDisc}.
 We then combine these results at the end of this section into a proof of Theorem~\ref{Thm:MLEAlgFiniteDisc}.